deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

     since most exploits begin by accessing memory that they were not supposed to (use after free, access to out of bounds memory and so on).
 Though if you're lucky it just crashes.

-The other problem in desktop that it is basically single-threaded and while Delta Chat core uses async Rust, the CFFI blocks on nearly all calls (note the `block_on`):
+The other problem in Desktop that it is basically single-threaded and while Delta Chat core uses async Rust, the CFFI blocks on nearly all calls (note the `block_on`):

 ```rust